-Sam is a first year BA Film Production student from Essex that also has an interest in game development and animation.
-He was first introduced to motion capture during a work experience placement at Lionhead Game Studios and now works in the Eldon motion capture suite as a student technician.
+Sam is now on his placement year running the mocap studio, but is a student on the BA (Hons) Film Production.
+Originally from Essex he also has an interest in game development and animation.
+He was first introduced to motion capture during a work experience placement at Lionhead Game Studios.

 Although Sam is primarily interested in documentary film-making he is eager to get involved with mocap for its applications for feature films, he also won’t turn down the opportunity to put on the suit and prance around the studio as an actor.

-Joe has now completed his highly successful placement year running the studio, during which time he helped run a shoot in Norway, Captured Sir Simon Rattle and brought in students from across the University from various Sports and Activity clubs.
+He was the placement student during 2016, running the studio, during which time he helped run a shoot in Norway, Captured Sir Simon Rattle and brought in students from across the University from various Sports and Activity clubs.
 He has returned to his studies on the BSc (Hons) Computer Animation course where he is on target to achieve a first, but continues to be part of our team.